 How Are Samples Tested?

 Once professionals collect a homogenous sample, they can begin testing scrap.
 The professionals will pour the molten metal into a mold, which creates a coin used for testing.
 There are two ways to analyze the scrap sample — X-ray fluorescence (XRF) analysis and optical emission spectroscopy (OES) analysis.
-Both procedures for analysis can sort and identify the types of material in the sample and verify if they meet specific requirements needed to create different products.
+Both procedures for analysis can will provide the elemental composition of the sample.

-XRF analysis uses fluorescent X-rays to determine the elements used in scrap samples.
-It’s a nondestructive technique that offers fast, accurate results.
+XRF analysis uses fluorescent X-rays to determine the elements present in the sample.
+It’s a non-destructive technique that offers fast, accurate results.
 The coin sample must be polished to a mirror-like finish to give the X-rays a good surface for analysis.

 OES analysis involves the use of an instrument to spark the sample and identify the elements it contains.
-This optical technique can detect almost all elements and assess steel grade for quick, accurate results.
+This optical technique can determine multiple elements including light elements such as carbon and boron.
 A rough surface is necessary to yield accurate results through OES analysis.
 The appropriate surface can be achieved through the use of sandpaper or a grinder.

 How Is Scrap Quality Assessed?